FredKellerman/pynq-juliabrot/README.md

 * If you used the Jupyter Lab console for setup, after rebooting **you must refresh your web browser before proceeding**
 * If not already open, in your browser go to `http://<your board IP address>/lab`
-* Use the Jupyter Lab Folder/File Explorer and under the folder `pynq-juliabrot` open `local-juliabrot-zoom.ipynb`
+* Use the Jupyter Lab Folder/File Explorer and under the folder `pynq-juliabrot` open `juliabrot-zoom.ipynb`
 * Execute the notebook
 * After executing `jui.draw_roaming_ui()` you should see: